 The researcher-led International Law Working Group at the EUI serves as a congenial forum for informal discussion on key developments in international law and regularly hosts workshops and conferences.

 International lawyers within the Law Department also work with colleagues in the Department of Political and Social Sciences and the Department of History and Civilization to deepen connections with scholarship in international relations, legal history, and public policy.

-For a more detailed indication of the supervisory interests of Professors Jain and Nouwen, please click on their webpages:
+For a more detailed indication of the supervisory interests of Prof. Jain and Prof. Nouwen, please click on their webpages:

 Page last updated on 06 April 2021